Dmitry Verderevsky: Activity in 1917

 He was an advocate of Russia's withdrawal from the war.
-On 24 October, in solidarity with the Minister of War A. I. Verkhovsky, also an early supporter of an early peace, Verderevsky drafted his resignation, but had not submitted it by the time the October Revolution broke out.
+On 24 October, in solidarity with the Minister of War Aleksandr Verkhovsky, also an early supporter of an early peace, Verderevsky drafted his resignation, but had not submitted it by the time the October Revolution broke out.
 On 26 October 1917 he was arrested by the Bolsheviks in the Winter Palace, together with other members of the Provisional Government.
 The next day, was released on parole.
 He provided technical guidance on operational fleet actions to defend the country.

 In exile

 Verderevsky was not involved in the White movement.
 Initially moving to London in 1918, he settled in Paris in 1920 and was an active Freemason.
 After World War II he became reconciled with the Soviets and was granted Soviet citizenship in 1946.
 He was criticised for this by fellow exile Roman Gul.
 Verderevsky is buried in Sainte-Geneviève-des-Bois Russian Cemetery.